 Students are entitled to review their own academic records upon written request.
-Students may view their own transcripts at any time in the Office of the Registrar or online at https://MyRecords.smwc.edu, as long as all student financial accounts are in good standing.
+Students may view their own transcripts at any time in the Office of the Registrar.
+Students may also view them online through the College's web portal, as long as all student financial accounts are in good standing.
 Neither final grades nor grade point averages are released over the phone or via email.
 No other person or agency has the right to review academic records without the written permission of the student, except under certain circumstances as defined within FERPA.

 The College does have the right to release certain information about students, called "directory information", without prior consent of the student, unless notified in writing by the student.
-The College has designated the following items as directory information: student name, class year, College email address, hometown, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, high school and year of high school graduation, dates of attendance at SMWC, and degrees, honors and awards earned.
+The College has designated the following items as directory information: student name, class year, College email address, hometown, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, high school and year of high school graduation, dates of attendance at SMWC, and degrees, honors, and awards earned.
 In the interest of safety, the College generally does not fulfill requests from third parties for addresses and phone numbers.